 These are students with different needs than many traditional students.
 Participants in the Empowerment Program are given the opportunity to connect, share and overcome issues such as feelings of inferiority in higher education, imposter syndrome, childcare and family issues, academic struggles, and difficulties feeling integrated, or getting acclimated to the campus.
 The Empowerment Program can help provide resources, skills, information and support to get past these challenges.

 The Women’s Resource Center provides a welcoming, inclusive and accessible space, with programs and services designed to support and empower all non-traditional women students .

-The Empowerment Project offers a curriculum of workshops, training, and courses to support students’ transition to higher education, and to ensure that all students are effectively equipped to succeed at PSU.
+The Empowerment Program offers a curriculum of workshops, training, and courses to support students’ transition to higher education, and to ensure that all students are effectively equipped to succeed at PSU.

 - Tours of the PSU campus

 - Leadership advising